tkyg/my-cuisine/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Authors and Acknowledgment

+All images were imported from restaurant website where able, rest were copied from [Eater](https://www.eater.com), [The New York Times](https://www.nytimes.com/section/food), [Google Images] (https://images.google.com).

+Sincere thank you to [Madeline Stark] (https://github.com/Madeline-Stark) and [Enoch Griffith] (https://www.linkedin.com/in/enochgriffith), my cohort leads for their constant support and guidance.

+Huge thank you to my [Flatiron Family](https://flatironschool.com/), students, instructors, and advisors for their guidance and help.

 ## License